USGS-R/training-curriculum/content/usgs-packages/sbtools_Get.md

     ## [1] TRUE

-Each user has a specific ScienceBase id associated with their account.
-The user ids can be used to inspect what top-level items saved under your account (discussed in next section).
-To determine your user id, use the function `user_id` in an authenticated session.
+Each user has a specific ScienceBase item associated with their account.
+You can inspect the items and files attached to your home item and even add new items and files (both discussed in the [next section](/usgs-packages/sbtools-modify)) .
+To determine the ScienceBase ID of your home item, use the function `user_id` in an authenticated session.
 No arguments are necessary.

 ``` r
 user_id()